 As we got back into town I saw a temple marked on the map just off the main road.
 Since we were going past, I had to have a quick look, and this one actually turned out to be better than the others in the heritage area.
 There were only one or two people around while we were there too, very different to the other temples.

 Our next town was Hue.
 To get there we had to go back north through Danang, and I decided that we would get the train from there to Hue.
 When planning our first trip I had this on my to-do list, but in the end we didn’t have time to fit it in.

 We booked a car from Hoi An to Danang Railway Station, and his driving was so erratic I am fairly sure he had only decided to start driving the day before.
 He was also continuously on his phone and doing something I really can’t stand – sniffing!
-I could not get out of that can quick enough!
+I could not get out of that car quickly enough!

 The train from Danang to Hue takes about three hours and runs through some stunning mountainous countryside, mostly with views along the coast and out to sea.
 It was still cold and overcast with a few spots of rain, but a couple of times during the trip the sun came out making the sea a beautiful blue colour.

-Our final day in Hue we joined the free walking tour to learn a little about the history of the city.
-Hue is a university city, and the oldest high school in Vietnam in here.
-It has a strong French influence, with many French inspired words having made their way into the local dialect.
+On our final day in Hue, we joined the free walking tour to learn a little about the history of the city.
+Hue is a university city and the oldest high school in Vietnam in here.
+It has a strong French influence, with many French-inspired words having made their way into the local dialect.
 The railway station, for example, is Ga Hue – “Ga” sounding very much like the French “Gare”.

 This was one of the better walking tours I have been on because our guide was knowledgeable and personable.
 The group interacted well and while there may not be huge amounts to see in Hue, I do recommend this.
 We walked through the local markets and were able to taste quite a few different things.
 Other tours of this kind have often just passed through.